Tooth Extractions in Columbus, MS

 If you are facing a tooth extraction emergency, you might be feeling nervous about the procedure.
-Please talk to us in Columbus so we can discuss sedation options, such as nitrous oxide.
+Please talk to our dental team so we can discuss sedation options, such as nitrous oxide.
 We are also happy to discuss in-depth precisely what will happen during the procedure to further set your mind at ease.

 Situations Where a Tooth Extraction Might Be Necessary

 Sometimes, as much as we would prefer to save your tooth, extraction might be inevitable.
 The following are some situations where dental extraction might be necessary:

 - There has been trauma to the tooth that cannot be fixed.

 - A tooth has become fractured or broken beyond repair.

 - Teeth need to be removed to fix overcrowding ahead of orthodontics work.

 An extraction is not a complicated procedure, but to ensure proper healing, take care to follow your Dr. Shipp's instructions for taking care of the site afterward.
 Not doing so can inhibit healing and bring you back for further treatment at our Columbus, MS dentist office.

 - Your discomfort after the procedure should be minimal, but if you have any pain, you can take an over-the-counter pain reliever.

 - If there is any swelling, ice packs held over your check at the site can help.